Jurgen Klopp reveals what he would not change if he could replay Liverpool's loss

 The trio were brought on at half-time with Liverpool a goal down following Gianlucca Scamacca’s goal.
 But things got worse for the Reds after the break with Scamacca doubling Atalanta’s advantage before Mario Pasalic compounded the home side’s misery.

 But given the busy schedule Liverpool find themselves in as they face Crystal Palace in the Premier League title race on Sunday, Klopp insists he’d name the same team in hindsight.
-The Reds boss said: “That’s how it is when you lose a game, I get that 100%.
-The reason I did it and do exactly same thing again.
-If you want to be good in the rest of the season, you have to make changes.
+The Reds boss said: “That's how it is.
+You lose the game then your changes are questionable.
+I get that, 100 per cent.
+For the reasons I did it I would do exactly the same way again, but as I said, if you want to be good in the rest of the season then we have to make changes.
+We have to.
+We didn't take off the three 'worst' players.

-Harvey was all right, it was not Harvey.
-We did not take off three worst players.
-Curtis came back from injury, you could see good moments and it’s the most important training session he had.
-Harvey was all right, Kosti not a lot of rhythm so you thought let’s give the game a chance.
-By the way, we lost the second half 2-0 and the first half 1-0.
-I don’t know which one was not better.

-“I am responsible for this result first and foremost, I know that.
-But a decision anyway would probably be the same.”
+“That's probably what people make of it and how the boys looked at half-time.
+Nobody wants to [come off].
+Curtis came back from injury, you could see good moments and then, again, it was the most important training session he had now since he is back.
+Forty-five minutes, going over the point constantly.
+Harvey was alright, Kosti [Tsimikas] not a lot of rhythm, so then you think, 'OK, come on, give the game a chance...' but, by the way, we lost the second half 2-0 and the first half 1-0, so I don't know which one was better.
+It's just how it is.
+It's absolutely fine.
+I am responsible for this result first and foremost, I know that, but the decision I would probably take the same.”

 Comment Guidelines